 Heath.
 This was taken over my new management and renamed "The

 Cricketers", unfortunately the team had to find new accommodation

 They relocated to the "White Hart" at West Bergholt.

 "The Crown" later was sold, and under new management closed

 down all internal and external sport activities.
 The team were forced

 Currently and hopefully now settled at "The Thatchers"

 joining up with an existing team

-The two teams are now known as the "A" (existing) and "B"
+The two teams are now known as the "A" and "B" teams.

 of the season on Tuesday 20th August 2013